cdcabrera/js-simplestorage/README.md

 <h1>JS.Simple Storage</h1>
 <p>
     Simple JS method to get you going with localStorage without an API.
+I did go ahead and add jQuery plus AngularJS aspects for my own purposes.
 </p>

 <h2>How it works</h2>